Linus4/eldritchinstinct/eldritch-instinct-srd.md

 - Take Cover: If you are in cover and spend your action to take cover, enemies shooting at you roll with [-].
 - Aiming: You can spend your turn aiming in order to roll with [+] on your shot in the next round.
 - Diving for Cover: once per round as a reaction to being shot at, you may spend your action and make a SPE save.
-If you succeed, enemies roll damage on you with [-].
+If you succeed, enemies roll with [-].
 - Fast Moving: roll with [-] when you or your target is moving fast.

 #### Blast